 Worldwide, around 58 million of the whole population are infected with hepatitis C (HCV).
 Each year, there are 1.5 million newly infected people.
 In Switzerland around 32,000 people live with a hepatitis C infection.
 In developed countries more people die of a hepatitis C infection than of HIV/Aids.

 Hepatitis C is often underestimated, as the infection usually proceeds without specific symptoms.
 Most people who carry the virus are not aware of it for a long time.
 Cirrhosis of the liver can develop over several years or decades.
 Public awareness is low despite high numbers of infected people.
-The WHO has called it the «silent epidemic».
+The World Health Organisation WHO has called it the «silent epidemic».